 Volkswagen Diesel Settlement

-DEQ is accepting applications for the Volkswagen Settlement Fund Vehicle Replacement Program to replace older, higher emissions diesel vehicles with new, cleaner diesel, electric, or alternative fuel vehicles.
+DEQ is accepting applications for the Volkswagen Settlement Fund, 2020 Vehicle Replacement Program to replace older, higher emissions diesel vehicles or engines with cleaner electric, alternative fuel, or diesel vehicles or engines.

-This annual competitive application program will provide reimbursement for a percentage of the cost of eligible vehicle replacements.
+The competitive application program will provide reimbursement for a percentage of the cost of eligible vehicle or engine replacements.
 Eligible applicants include both government and nongovernment fleet owners.

 The Electric Vehicle Supply Equipment (EVSE) program will provide cost-shared funds with some strategic locations within Idaho for DC fast charger equipment.
 These locations will create a network of highways in Idaho that offer electric vehicle charging services to the public.
 Charging sites stationed along the highways and interstates shown in the picture below will be prioritized.

 Idaho’s Alternative Fuels Corridor Map - Enlarge Map